The Red List of Trains in Japan

 Photos

 There are subtle differences between those introduced by JNR (left) and JR West (right).
-Both are now used on Nara Line.
+Both are now used on the Nara Line.

 Those introduced in 1990-91 by JR East have completely different front end ("Märchen").
-A few units were later reallocated to Nikko and Utsunomiya Lines.
+A few units were later reallocated to the Nikko and Utsunomiya Lines.

-They were initially introduced to Keiyo and Musashino Lines when Keiyo Line construction was completed in 1990.
+They were initially introduced to the Keiyo and Musashino Lines when Keiyo Line construction was completed in 1990.

 Saikyo and Kawagoe Lines' trains were common in the middle of Tokyo, but they were often regarded as a source of tremendous noise.

-Yokohama Line units were often said to be identical to Yamanote Line livery unless there were dark green bands.
+Yokohama Line units were often said to be identical to the Yamanote Line livery unless there were dark green bands.

 ←The List of JR Trains